 Access to Healthy Foods Team

 on calorie labeling in anticipation of the initiation of the menu labeling section of the Affordable Care Act.
 The Breastfeeding Workgroup worked with the Arkansas Breastfeeding Coalition to pass Act 621, requiring a private place be set aside in the workplace for breast pumping.
-The AHFT also created a Food Atlas that lists healthy food resources throughout the state, and trained Growing Healthy Communities on how to create one for their communities.
+The AHFT also produced a Food Atlas that lists healthy food resources throughout the state, and trained Growing Healthy Communities on how to produce one for their communities.
 The team is also currently planning activities/events for the national celebration of Food Day (October 24).

 Click here to access our Food Atlas Toolkit

 .
 This is a step-by step guide on how communities can producea food atlas with resources available to citizens.
 Community Leaders will find information useful for evaluating the local food environment and identifying possible food deserts.

 The Arkansas Department of Health joined other organizations across the state and nation and took the Healthy Meetings Pledge

 .
 With this ADH pledged to implement the Healthy Meeting Guidelines to support healthy choices at work by offering nutritious food and beverage options, as well as relevant physical activity options.